pulumi/terraform-provider-aws/website/docs/r/elasticache_parameter_group.html.markdown

 * `name` - (Required) The name of the ElastiCache parameter group.
 * `family` - (Required) The family of the ElastiCache parameter group.
 * `description` - (Optional) The description of the ElastiCache parameter group.
-Defaults to "Managed by Terraform".
+Defaults to "Managed by Pulumi".
 * `parameter` - (Optional) A list of ElastiCache parameters to apply.

 Parameter blocks support the following: